Supporting you every step of the way in your

 Take the Next Step

-If you are an adult experiencing eating disorder recovery and feel ready to take the next steps of strengthening your recovery and finding your True Self, email Rachel at email@example.com to schedule an appointment.
-Taking this step to finding help takes immense strength and determination.
+If you are an adult seeking support in maintaining eating disorder recovery, email Rachel at email@example.com to schedule an appointment.
+Taking this step to find support in recovery maintenance takes strength and determination.
 Recovery is possible!